 Burma - Aerospace & Defense Burma - Aerospace & Defense

-The aviation market in Myanmar is competitive, especially among local airlines.
+The aviation market in Myanmar is competitive, especially among the local airlines.
 The private airlines own a small number of aircrafts.
-Currently, the market is oversaturated, preventing private airlines from achieving economies of scales and lowering cost.
-While the Government of Myanmar (GOM) has invested US$37 million into corporatizing, rebranding, and expanding the services of Myanmar National Airlines (MNA) in an effort to make it more competitive internationally, the airline must also contend with the arrival of 22 foreign carriers to the Burmese market.
-The foreign carriers collectively serve 87 percent of passengers, mainly foreign business travelers and tourists, traveling to and from foreign destinations.
-The growth in passenger demand, primarily due to the increase in tourism, has not kept pace with the growth of providers, and Myanmar is likely to face a consolidation in the aviation market after several years of consistent growth.
-Regardless of the oversupply issues affecting the market, Myanmar’s Department of Civil Aviation (DCA) intends to strengthen the aviation sector.
-Its new strategic plan includes improving infrastructure and promoting the airline business, as well as securing or updating air service agreements with international partners, including the United States.
+Currently, the market is oversaturated and preventing private airlines from achieving economies of scales and lowering cost.
+The GOM has invested US$37 million for corporatizing, rebranding and expanding the services of the Myanmar National Airlines to make it more competitive internationally.
+The airline is expected to face heavy competition with foreign carriers in the market.
+The number of people traveling with planes has increased year on year but the growth in air travel still has not kept pace with the growth of the service providers.
+The country’s aviation market might experience consolidation after several years of consistent growth.
+Myanmar’s Department of Civil Aviation (DCA) intends to strengthen the aviation sector and its new strategic plan includes improving infrastructure, promoting the airline business and securing or updating air service agreements with international partners, including the United States.
 There are now 11 local licensed airlines in Myanmar.
 Myanma Airways International (MAI) is entirely an international operator.

-The rebranded Myanma National Airlines (previously Myanma Airways) is working with AviaSolutions, the consulting branch of GE Capital Services (GECAS), on restructuring, corporatizing, and rebranding.
+The rebranded Myanma National Airlines (previously Myanma Airways) is working on restructuring, corporatizing and rebranding with AviaSolutions which is the consulting branch of GE Capital Services (GECAS).
 In 2014, MNA ordered six new ATR 72-600 planes from ATR to support its domestic expansion.
-To facilitate its international expansion, MNA also signed a US$1 billion deal in 2014 with GECAS to lease 10 Boeing 737-800 planes, including six current generation aircraft and four 737 MAX 8s, three have already been delivered and deliveries will continue through 2020.
-MNA is exploring routes to Malaysia, Thailand, China, Japan, and South Korea.
-MNA is the largest domestic carrier and serves 30 destinations with its fleet of 12 aircraft.
+To facilitate its international expansion, MNA signed a US$1 billion deal in 2014 with GECAS to lease 10 Boeing 737-800 planes, including six current generation aircraft and four 737 MAX 8s.
+Some planes have already been delivered to Myanmar and the rest of the deliveries will continue through 2020.
+MNA is exploring routes to Malaysia, China, Japan and South Korea.
+MNA is the largest domestic carrier in Myanmar which serves over 30 destinations with 18 aircrafts.